 Alliance is dedicated to strengthening community services and supports for people with I/DD by collaboratively advancing innovative policies and practices.
-The organization specifically assists service providers to protect and advance services for people with I/DD.
+The organization specifically assists service providers in protecting and advancing services for people with I/DD.

 2. The Arc of Colorado

 Colorado Cross-Disability Coalition (CCDC) seeks to advocate for social justice for people with all types of disabilities.
 By working across the board with individuals, service providers, businesses, and government agencies, CCDC strives to ensure that people with a range of disabilities have equal rights and equal access.
-Cross-Disability means working together regardless of what each person’s individual disabilities may be.
+Cross-Disability means working together regardless of each person’s disabilities.